-Each resource type has a corresponding action that you use to list your resources of that type.
-For example, you can use DescribeImages or DescribeInstances to list your images or instances, respectively.
+Each resource type has a corresponding API action that you use to list resources of that type.
+For example, you can use the DescribeImages action to list your images, and the DescribeInstances action to list your instances.

-The following Query example uses DescribeInstances to list your instances.
+The following example uses DescribeInstances to list your instances.

-'''

 https://ec2.amazonaws.com/?Action=DescribeInstances &AuthParams

-'''